Vitamin E Health Benefits

-Vitamin E is an antioxidant whose main tasks are to limit free radical production and activity and to help with immune system functioning, cell signaling, and various metabolic processes.
+Vitamin E health benefits include being an antioxidant whose main tasks are to limit free radical production and activity and to help with immune system functioning, cell signaling, and various metabolic processes.
 Vitamin E is actually not one substance but a group of chemically related, naturally occurring substances called tocopherols and tocotrienols.
 Alpha-tocopherol is perhaps the best known of the group; the other forms are beta-, gamma-, and delta-tocopherol; and alpha-, beta-, gamma-, and delta-tocotrienol.

 Alpha-Tocopherol vs Gamma-Tocopherol